PULP ARTISTS

 From 1929 to 1939 his work regularly appeared as interior story illustrations and covers for many aviation pulp magazines, such as Airplane Stories, Flying Aces, The Lone Eagle, Sky Birds, Sky Fighters, War Aces, and War Birds.

-In 1940 at the age of forty-seven he and Emma returned to California and lived in Pasadena, where he began to paint landscapes.
+In 1937 at the age of forty-four he and Emma moved back to California to live in Pasadena, where he painted landscapes.

 During WWII at the age of fifty he was too old to serve in the military.

-After the war he began to teach a small private art class in printmaking at his home with an antique press.
+After the war he taught a small private art class in printmaking at his home with an antique press.
 He exhibited regularly in both local and national art shows.

-From 1958 to 1960 he wrote two popular how-to art books, How To Paint With Casein, and Outdoor Sketching and Indoor Painting, both of which were published by the Walter Foster Company.
+From 1958 to 1960 he wrote two popular instructional art books, How To Paint With Casein, and Outdoor Sketching and Indoor Painting, which were published by the Walter Foster Company.

 Eugene M. Frandzen died at the age of seventy-nine in Laguna Beach, California on July 5, 1972.